trueagi-io/hyperon-pln/metta/synthesis/experiments/README.md

 - `synthesize-via-case-test.metta`: same as
   `synthesize-via-let-test.metta` but it uses `case` instead of `let`.

-- `synthesize-via-unify.metta`: same as `synthesize-via-let.metta` but
+- `synthesize-via-unify.metta`: same as [Synthesize.metta](../Synthesize.metta), but
   it uses `unify` instead of `let`.
-It ignores branches that are not fully reduced, however it is slower than `synthesize-via-unify.metta`.
+It ignores branches that are not fully reduced, however it is slower than `Synthesize.metta`.

 - `synthesize-via-unify-test.metta`: same as
-  `synthesize-via-let-test.metta` but it uses `unify` instead of `let`.
+  [SythesizeTest.metta](../SynthesizeTest.metta) but it uses `unify` instead of `let`.
+Does not work, it hangs.

 - `self-contained-synthesize.metta`: Self-contained version of
-  `Synthesize.metta` and `SynthesizeTest.metta` for demonstration
+  `sythesize-via-case.metta` and `synthesize-via-case-test.metta`,
-  purposes.
+  for demonstration purposes.